asbjornu/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 * Since the sub merchants are connected to Swedbank Pay through the super merchant instead of having separate setups, this means that you:
-* Only need one agreement for credit card, direct debit, Vipps, Swish, MobilePay,  invoice, credit account and payment gateway.
+* Only need one agreement for card, direct debit, Vipps, Swish, MobilePay, invoice, credit account and payment gateway.
 * Only need one acquiring agreement.
 * Only need one Vipps/Swish certificate.
 * Can add more payment instruments easily, as it only has to be done once.